Memberships Experts Shop Join Now Login

 Healing prolapse takes a whole-body and mind approach.
 In addition to your pelvic floor muscle training, the following factors will contribute to your prolapse recovery.

 1. Maintaining a healthy weight: Excess weight can put additional pressure on the pelvic organs and weaken the supporting muscles, which can contribute to prolapse.
-Where it is possible to you, maintaining a healthy weight through a balanced diet and regular exercise can help reduce the risk of prolapse or prevent further progression especially in the case of posterior wall prolapses.
+Where it is possible you, maintaining a healthy weight through a balanced diet and regular exercise can help reduce the risk of prolapse or prevent further progression, especially in the case of posterior wall prolapses.

 2. Avoiding heavy lifting with poor technique: Lifting heavy objects can strain the pelvic muscles and exacerbate symptoms of prolapse.
 It is important to train your body to lift heavy objects and weights well.
 This may involve re-training motor patterns and breathing strategies as well as being more mindful in your day-to-day life of the impact of lifting heavy items.